-- SIP registration, allowing SIP phones to use the service from any IP address (static or dynamically assigned) - Customizable greeting upon successful service activation - Authorization for all incoming calls - Customer numbering plans to ensure correct phone number translation - Facilitation of communication between SIP phones behind a NAT - Error announcements from the media server - Automatic disconnect of calls when the maximum credit time is reached - Automatic disconnect of calls when one of the parties goes offline due to a network outage - Various IP Centrex features: call waiting, call hold, music on hold, abbreviated dialing, follow-me, etc. - Fail-over routing (a list of routes arranged according to cost, preference and customer routing plan is supplied by PortaBilling100) - Forwards calls to the unified messaging service (PortaUM) if a SIP phone is not available
+- SIP registration, allowing SIP phones to use the service from any IP address (static or dynamically assigned). - Multiple hosted IP PBX environments on the same physical server - Real-time authorization for all calls, limit on the maximum number of simultaneous calls per customer. - NAT traversal, media proxying, protection against DoS (Denial of Service) attacks. - Multi-lingual (voice) error announcements from the media server and customizable greeting upon successful service activation. - Automatic disconnect of calls when the maximum credit time is reached; ability to dynamically lock the funds required to cover the next interval, thus ensuring overdraft protection even if multiple calls are made concurrently. - Automatic disconnect of calls when one of the parties goes offline due to a network outage. - Various IP Centrex features: call waiting, call transfer, call hold, music on hold, huntgroups, follow-me, etc. - Fail-over routing a list of routes arranged according to cost, preference and customer routing plan is supplied by PortaBilling. - Forwarding of calls to the voicemail service (PortaUM) if a SIP phone is not available.